deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "You are approaching a commune of females, male.
 Identify yourself."

 Regaari was in no mood for games.
-The message from Warhorse was far too important to pass to Ayma digitally---this was a *conversation*, and one that he was itching to have.
+The message from WARHORSE was far too important to pass to Ayma digitally---this was a *conversation*, and one that he was itching to have.

 "You can't be serious, Sister Layra, you've seen me every third or fourth day for a quarter of a year, it's *me!"* He pointed out, making a bee-line for the door.